zero-24/plg_system_fetchmetadata/README.md

 This Joomla Plugin helps to protect your sites by using [Fetch Metadata Request Headers](https://web.dev/fetch-metadata/) ([w3c-spec](https://www.w3.org/TR/fetch-metadata/))

-## Sponsoring and Donation

-You use this extension in an commercial context and / or want to support me and give something back?

-There are two ways to support me right now:
-- This extension is part of [Github Sponsors](https://github.com/sponsors/zero-24/) by sponsoring me, you help me continue my oss work for the [Joomla!
-Project](https://volunteers.joomla.org/joomlers/248-tobias-zulauf), write bug fixes, improving features and maintain my extensions.
-- You just want to send me an one-time donation?
-Great you can do this via [PayPal.me/zero24](https://www.paypal.me/zero24).

-Thanks for your support!

 ## Features

 This Joomla Plugin helps to protect your sites by using [Fetch Metadata Request Headers](https://web.dev/fetch-metadata/)